riltonfranzonee/fastfeet-api/README.md

 </h1>

 <p align="center">
-🚚 Shipping company application that connects deliverymen and recipients - RESTful API made with Node.js
+🚚 Full control system for a shipping company - RESTful API made with Node.js
 </p>

-:rocket: The Challenge
+🚚 About FastFeet
 ------------------
-This project is a challenge proposed during [**Rocketseat**](https://rocketseat.com.br/) GoStack bootcamp.
-The main objective is to create a backend application for an imaginary shipping company.
-Along with this server, I'll be developing the front-end side with React and the mobile application with React Native.
+This project is a full control system for a fictional shipping company called FastFeet.
+The full system has a [**web version**](https://github.com/riltonfranzonee/fastfeet), where the admin is able to take control of all processes, such as list/create/edit/delete/update deliveries, deliverymen, recipients and problems.
+The application also has a [**mobile version**](https://github.com/riltonfranzonee/fastfeet-mobile), where the deliveryman is able to list all his deliveries filtering by pending or delivered, register a problem during the process, and also confirm the deliver by sending a picture of the recipient's signature.

 :wrench: Technologies used:
 ----------------------
-In this project the following technologies and libraries were used:
+This RESTful API has a great level of complexity, combinig different types of databases, user authentication, email firing, file upload and a lot of CRUD's.
+To help me with all this work I used the following technologies:

 - [**Insomnia**](https://insomnia.rest/)
 - [**NodeJS**](https://nodejs.org/en/)